ChrisJFarr/CppFinalProject/README.md

     if (x > 1e-7) return 255;
     return 255.0e7 * x; // this truncates; add 0.5 to round instead
 }
+Perhaps use 16 bit precision centered around 0 for the

 Modify this to center around 255/2?
 Perhaps with relu, negatives are never needed anyways What about the outputs?
 Sigmoid... are negatives needed?